 MA year one total recreational sales and 21+ population were used to calculate the MA year one per capita spend at $78.86.
 The NJ 21+ population was summed with 10% of both Pennsylvania and New York's 21+ population (to account for cross-border shopping) for an adjusted eligible population of 9.0M.
 Applying the MA per capita spend as well as applying a 4% increase based on the difference in Alcoholic Beverage CPI (sourced from Bureau of Labor Statistics) between MA and NJ results in a top line sales forecast of $740M for the first complete year of sales.

 It is important to note that if both PA and NY were to have operational recreational markets by the time of NJ's first year of sales, implying negligible cross-border shopping, the forecast would decrease to $540M.

 We will continue to track the progress of the New Jersey cannabis market as it matures.
-To explore other legal markets, sign up for a free Insights Pulse account for high-level market data and trends.
+To explore other legal markets, sign up for an Insights account for high-level market data and trends.